cicdops/ciandcd-web/README.md

 1. pull requests.

 ###License
-1. MIT License for web this source code
+1. MIT License for this source code
 1. [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/) for the content of www.ciandcd.com which includes all blogs, pages and articles

 ###contact